GoodBotCo/GoodBotCo.github.io/_posts/2017-05-13-semantic-ui-simple-form-wrapper.md

 ---
-title: Adding support for Semantic UI Forms and Components with Simple Form
+title: Adding support for Semantic UI Forms and Components to Simple Form
 published: true
 ---